ProtocolBench: Which LLM MultiAgent Protocol to Choose?: : A Systematic Evaluation of Agent Protocols

 \textbf{GAIA Document Question Answering} targets hierarchical information aggregation in collaborative workflows.
 A planner instantiates a small team of agents with role-specialized tools and a fixed message flow; agents coordinate to extract, summarize, and adjudicate evidence for document-centric questions~\citep{mialon2023GAIAbenchmarkgeneralai}.
 Primary signals are task success and LLM-judge quality (1--5), together with per-message byte counts.
 Implementation details are provided in Appendix~\ref{app:gaia-impl}.

 \textbf{Safety Tech} assesses privacy-preserving communication in a medical Q\&A setting.
 A registration gateway, a coordinator, and two LLM doctors process 10 augmented cases from ChatDoctor-HealthCareMagic~\citep{li2023chatdoctor}.
 We inject concrete probes into the stack to test transport and session protections, including TLS downgrade and weak-cipher attempts, invalid/expired/self-signed certificates, hostname mismatches, replay attacks, clock-skew windows, tunnel sniffing, and session-hijack tokens.
-Endpoints report block rates and leakage detection.
+We report three distinct signals: specification-level capability support, availability under the recommended deployment stack, and empirical robustness under these concrete probes.
 Implementation details are provided in Appendix~\ref{app:safety-impl}.

 \textbf{Streaming Queue} evaluates high-throughput API serving.
 One coordinator and four workers process 1{,}000 MS~MARCO entries~\citep{bajaj2018msmarcohumangenerated} under a fixed local environment, with queue-based load distribution.
 We measure mean end-to-end latency (s), dispersion (std.\ dev.), total duration (min), and success rate.
 Implementation details are provided in Appendix~\ref{app:sq-impl}.